Department of Cinematic Arts

-SCW 615, Development and Production for Screenwriters, 3 Units
+SCW 615, Web Series Development and Production, 3 Units

-In this workshop class, students will study and practice the essential elements and conventions for developing, writing, and producing an original web series.
-Topics covered will include concept, structure, character, target audience, as well as marketing and distribution of the the web series.
-Students will create a three-episode web series and shoot, edit, and screen the pilot episode.
+In this workshop class, students study and practice the essential elements and conventions for developing, writing, and producing an original web series.
+Topics include concept, structure, character, and target audience, as well as marketing and distribution of the web series.
+Students create a three-episode web series and shoot, edit, and screen the pilot episode.

 Prerequisite: SCW 519

 SCW 685, Writing the Feature Screenplay, 3 Units